google-research/federated/distributed_discrete_gaussian/README.md

 ### Distributed Mean Estimation

-1. Set the experiment parameters (e.g. bits, `n`, and `d`) in the Python script `dme_run.py` for both the CLI flags and the constants in the `main()` function.
+First, set the experiment parameters (e.g. bits, `n`, and `d`) in the Python script `dme_run.py` for both the CLI flags and the constants in the `main()` function.

+#### Sequential Execution

-2. Execute the script with:
+Run the script with:

 ```
 bazel run :dme_run
 ```

 It also provides some basic plotting with the `--show_plot` flag.
+Note that by default the above script runs everything sequentially.

+#### Parallel Execution

-Note that by default the script runs everything sequentially.
-For settings with large `n` and `d`, one simple approach to parallelization is to run different random dataset initializations over different processes, for instance with a for-loop in bash:
+For settings with larger `n` and `d`, different random dataset initializations can be parallelized over different processes with a for-loop in `bash`:

 ```
 for i in `seq 10`; do